LogoCoatedMagnets

 Primary sources used for the page

-The page uses official supplier, brand, regulator, and standards pages reviewed on 2026-04-02.
+The page uses official supplier, brand, regulator, trade-association, and standards pages.
+Baseline set reviewed on 2026-04-05; stage1b additions and re-checks reviewed on 2026-05-06.
 Where a conclusion is an engineering inference instead of a direct product claim, the copy says so explicitly.

 TELESIN About Us